 Cbus head of responsible investment Nicole Bradford (Pic: Supplied)

-Cbus Super is benchmarking its asset managers to determine how well they are factoring climate change into their investment decisions and is now making this specific strand of responsible investment a consideration in awarding future mandates to active managers.
+Cbus Super is benchmarking its asset managers to determine how well they are factoring climate change into their decisions and is making this specific strand of responsible investment a consideration in awarding future mandates.

 But the industry superannuation fund’s head of responsible investment, Nicole Bradford, said despite undertaking the ongoing benchmarking survey, the fund has to “keep in mind many of our members work in industries and live in communities that are likely to be impacted by the transition to a low-carbon future”.

-“We want to make sure we don’t starve companies of capital that are investing in the transition,” Bradford tells Investment Magazine.
+“We want to make sure we don’t starve for capital the companies that are investing in the transition,” Bradford says.
 “We are also mindful that our portfolio needs to be heading towards a future where climate risks are increasingly central to investment strategy.

 “From an active equity perspective, we have a high proportion of active managers, globally; therefore, manager engagement is critical.
 We have undertaken a fund manager review with detailed questions on their approach to managing transition and physical climate risk.”